notaryproject/specifications/specs/trust-store-trust-policy.md

 - **NOTE**: `notation` RC1 will generate trusted timestamp using a TSA when the signature is generated, but will not support verification of TSA countersignatures.
 Related issue - [#59](https://github.com/notaryproject/roadmap/issues/59).

 **Expiry** : This is an optional feature that guarantees that artifact is within “best by use” date indicated in the signature.
-The Notary Project allows users to include an optional expiry time when they generate a signature.
+Notary Project allows users to include an optional expiry time when they generate a signature.
 The expiry time is not set by default and requires explicit configuration by users at the time of signature generation.
 The artifact is considered expired when the current time is greater than or equal to expiry time, users performing verification can either configure their trust policies to fail the verification or even accept the artifact with expiry date in the past using policy.
 This is an advanced feature that allows implementing controls for user defined semantics like deprecation for older artifacts, or block older artifacts in a production environment.
 Users should only include an expiry time in the signed artifact after considering the behavior they expect for consumers of the artifact after it expires.
 Users can choose to consume an artifact even after the expiry time based on their specific needs.

 **Revocation check** : Guarantees that the signing identity is still trusted at signature verification time.
 Events such as key or system compromise can make a signing identity that was previously trusted, to be subsequently untrusted.
 This guarantee typically requires a verification-time call to an external system, which may not be consistently reliable.
 The `permissive` verification level only logs failures of revocation check and does not enforce it.
 If a particular revocation mechanism is reliable, use `strict` verification level instead.